 An optimized design can reduce cost and performance issues during PCB prototyping

-It is not uncommon for design engineers to add in more complexity to the PCB design than required for performance purposes which can sometimes cause issues to manufacturers, particularly if the design component requires a specialized process or machinery which might not be available with the manufacturer.
+It is not uncommon for design engineers to add in more complexity to the pcb layout than required for performance purposes which can sometimes cause issues to manufacturers, particularly if the design component requires a specialized process or machinery which might not be available with the manufacturer.
 Generally speaking, the fewer the components on the PCB, the greater are its chances of success and it is also less likely to require re-spins due to design issues.
 Also the lesser the number of components on the PCB the lesser is the time and cost involved which is why PCB specialists emphasize on the importance of optimizing the design for performance required rather than trying to fit in too many components and features which might increase the cost without adding corresponding value to the product.

 Knowing your manufacturing partner and his capabilities and processes can help you avoid running into issues later

-The best way to reduce the number of PCB prototype spins is to tie in with a PCB fabricator in the early stages of PCB design itself.
+The best way to reduce the number of PCB prototype spins is to tie in with a PCB fabricator in the early stages of pcb layout itself.
 A good PCB fabricator can provide you valuable design inputs that can not only help improve the quality and performance of your product but can help you cut down time and cost involved in PCB iterations and re-spins.
 Each PCB manufacturer or fabricator has his own capabilities and strengths, for instance they can only manufacture PCB’s of specific dimensions or can only manufacture PCB’s of a certain level of complexity.
-Unless you have taken the time to understand the strengths and limitations of the PCB Partnering with a manufacturer during the design stage itself can help you avoid PCB prototyping re-spins by ensuring your PCB design conforms to the design specifications required by the manufacturer.
+Unless you have taken the time to understand the strengths and limitations of the PCB Partnering with a manufacturer during the design stage itself can help you avoid PCB prototyping re-spins by ensuring your pcb layout conforms to the design specifications required by the manufacturer.